danielcornock/mixins-scss/README.md

 ## Installation

+To install, run:

 ```
 npm install @danielc7150/mixins-scss
 ```

 ## Usage

-Add the top of your main SCSS file, add:
+To import these SCSS mixins, at the top of your global SCSS file use:

 ```
 @import '@danielc7150/mixins-scss